Joseph Granville was in the business of prognostication. He was a stock market maven. He knew precisely what to buy and when to buy. He moved markets.

 And he has a lot of company.

-Bill Gross, who ran the largest bond fund in the world while at PIMCO, announced in early 2011 that he had removed Treasury bonds from its flagship fund stating that bond yields had reached unsustainably low levels.1
+Bill Gross, who ran the largest bond fund in the world while at PIMCO, announced in early 2011 that he had removed Treasury bonds from its flagship fund stating that bond yields have reached unsustainably low levels1.

 The good news is that inventory levels are improving and housing supply will come closer to buyer demand in 2006.
 We expect a healthy and more balanced market next year.